amoh-godwin/Articulae/mds/educative/first_encounter/write_the_ui_code.md

   }
   ```

-The code above is less than 45 lines and it includes animation.
+The code above is less than 45 lines.

+* We create a window with a width of 600 and a height of 400

+* We give it a title of "Python Gui | Welcome"

+* We add text that says "Welcome"

+* We center the text in the center of the Window

+* Then we add an Animation that fades in the text, and then fade out the text.

+* We repeat that sequence a 1000 times.

 Now lets preview this code even before we connect it to Python.